{

 Plain-language answers about when to use the tool, what it does with your inputs, what to double-check, and how privacy works.

 In plain language: The tool parses JSON text in the browser, optionally sorts object keys recursively, then serializes the result with two-space indentation.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

-No. The calculator runs in your browser tab.
+No. The tool runs in your browser tab.
 Your recent answers stay only on the page while you use it, and they are not sent to a server.